 Global Perspectives on the United States is a collection of compelling essays that provides in-depth analyses of the core characteristics of the United States, crucial historical events, US policies and programs, and cultural phenomena such as religion and pop culture.
 Sidebars and illustrations illuminate the discussion, bringing in original text from influential writers, historic speeches and treaties, and intriguing firsthand, journalistic accounts of personal experience—underscoring the importance of examining the United States through the eyes of people around the world.
+In hardcover, it is Volume 3: Issues and Ideas Shaping International Relations in the 3-volume set that also includes Volumes 1 & 2: A Nation By Nation Survey.
+The paperback edition includes all chapters in Volume 3 in a convenient, inexpensive edition.

 A word of caution–US citizens should prepare to be both revered and insulted [when reading this book].
 Not recommended reading for thin-skinned patriots; however, a great resource for academic, public, and high-school libraries. —Booklist